 How Is Amazon Music’s Stream Quality?

-Amazon Music streams audio at a bitrate of around 320kbps, which is great compared to other platforms like Apple Music and YouTube Music who currently only stream at 256kbps max.
+Amazon Music typically streams audio at a bitrate of around 320kbps, which is great compared to other platforms like Spotify and YouTube Music who currently only stream at 320kbps and 256kbps respectively.

 Amazon Music HD doesn’t compress the original audio to deliver the highest quality sound available.